AJ-Levy/Data-Driven-Control/README.md

 ### 1. Ensure All Dependencies Are Installed
 Make sure the necessary Python packages are installed as per the installation instructions.

-### 2. Running Simulations
+### 2. Choose the Desired Control Method and System
-Each control method for both the inverted pendulum and DC-DC buck converter systems has a main Python file.
-To execute the simulation, simply run the corresponding file for the desired system and control method:
+Each control method has a main Python file for every system it was applied to.
+Below is a list of the main files corresponding to each system and method.

  - Inverted Pendulum

     - PID: Run `PIDMainPend.py`
     - Q-Learning: Run `QLearningMainPend.py`
+    - NEAT: Run `NEATMainPend.py`

-- DC-DC Buck Converter
+- Buck Converter

     - PID: Run `PIDMainBC.py`
     - Q-Learning: Run `QLearningMainBC.py`

+- Buck-Boost Converter

+    - PID: Run `PIDMainBBC.py`
+    - NEAT: Run `NEATMainBBC.py`

 ### 3. Execution
 Each main file is self-contained.
 Running the script will automatically start the simulation, displaying results like control method details and plots of system behaviour.